 Slow and low makes this the best minced meat in tomato sauce recipe!
-This is something I have been cooking since I met my husband and that is a very long time ago.
-I remember my daughter saying her friends were coming to our house for the lasagna as well as “just your food in general mom” so I feel blessed that I can finally blog about something I’ve been connected to my entire life.
+This is something I have been cooking from as far back as I can remember.
+Memories of my daughter saying her friends were coming to our house for the lasagna as well as “just your food in general mom” so I feel blessed that I can finally blog about something I’ve been connected to my entire life.
 Yes, food 🙂

 This mince sauce has so much flavor from such a few ingredients it wont just look good it will taste it too.
 If you look at the image below this meat sauce had been on the stove for 20 minutes and it was not yet done.
 A few extra minutes however make all the difference so a little more patience and you have a delicious sauce!

 Passata (passata di pomodoro) (tomato puree that you buy in a bottle anywhere from Spar to Woolworths to Checkers and Pick & Pay.

 and some cooking oil (any)

 Get Your Free e-Cookbook with 25 Fabulous Recipes when you join our newsletter!